shyampurk/kitchen-tracker/BuildAndConfig.md

 	- Click "Save Changes" and exit the control panel.

-###Install Arduino IDE
+###Install Arduino IDE & Drivers
 ----------------------------------------------------
-Step 1: Setting up the Arduino IDE to Program the Arduino UNO and Linkit One
+Step 1: Setup the Arduino IDE to Program the Arduino UNO and Linkit One

 Installing the Arduino IDE SDK